Batangas Tagalog: Phonology

-Another notable difference is the closed syllable, which has disappeared from the Manila dialect.
+Another notable difference is the closed syllable connected by glottal stop, which is not used in standard Tagalog, probably influenced by Spanish, where glottal stops don't exist.
 The City of Tanauan is pronounced tan-'a-wan, although it would be pronounced ta-'na-wan by other Tagalog speakers.
 This is also true of words such as matamis (pronounced matam-is).
-Because Batangan is more closely related to ancient Tagalog, the merger of the phonemes e and i and the phonemes o and u are prevalent; e and o are allophones of i and u, respectively, in Tagalog.
+Because Batangan Tagalog is more closely related to ancient Tagalog, the merger of the phonemes e and i and the phonemes o and u are prevalent; e and o are allophones of i and u, respectively, in Tagalog.

-Prevalent in Batangan but missing from other dialects are the sounds ei and ow.
+Prevalent in Batangan but missing from other dialects are the sounds ey and ow.
 Unlike their English counterparts, these diphthongs are sounded primarily on the first vowel and only rapidly on the second; this is similar to the e in the Spanish word educación and the first o in the Italian word Antonio.

 Vocabulary

 Locative adjectives are iré or aré (this) and rine or dine (here).
 Vocabulary is also divergent.
-Batangueño has several translations of the word "fall", depending on how a person falls.
-They may have nádulas (slipped), nagtingkuró (lost their balance) or nagsungabâ (fallen on their face.)
+Batangan Tagalog has several translations of the word "fall", depending on how a person falls.
+They may have nagdagasa (slipped), nagtingkuró (lost their balance) or nagsungabâ (fallen on their face.)

-To the confusion of other Tagalog speakers, Batangueños use the phrase Hindî pô akó nagyayabang! to mean "I am not telling a lie!"; Manileños and other native Tagalog speakers would say Hindî pô akó nagsisinungaling!
+To the confusion of other Tagalog speakers, Batangueños use the phrase Hindî pô akó nagyayabang! to mean "I am not telling a lie!"; common Tagalog speakers would say Hindî pô akó nagsisinungaling!
 To them, the former statement means "I am not bragging (or boasting)!"

 A panday is a handyman in Batangas and a smith in Manila.
-An apáw is "mute" ("overflow" in Manila [ápaw]; "mute" is pipi).
-An exclamation of disbelief is anlaah!, roughly a shorter translation of walâ iyán ("that's nothing" or "false") in Manila Tagalog.
+An apáw is "mute" ("overflow" in common Tagalog [ápaw]; "mute" is pipi).
+An exclamation of disbelief is anlaah!, roughly a shorter translation of walâ iyán ("that's nothing" or "false") in common Tagalog.

 The Batangas dialect is also known for the particle eh.
 While it is used throughout the province, some variations exist (such as ala eh).
 This particle has no intrinsic meaning; its closest equivalent in English is in the conversational context of "Well,...".
-In other cases it can show that the preceding word is the cause of something, much as kasi would be used.
+In other cases, it can show that the preceding word is the cause of something, much as kasi would be used.
 The particle eh is also spoken in other native Tagalog-speaking areas and by second-language speakers w/ the same closest English translation mentioned above w/out its variants like ala eh.

 Batangas dialect is known for the term laang, translated as "only" or "just", their version of lang in Manila and their own shortened version of lámang.